arungudelli/angularjswiki/content/en/fontawesome/fa-tencent-weibo.md

-## Tencent Weibo Icon with Fixed Width
+## fa-tencent-weibo Icon with Fixed Width

 All the font awesome icons does not have same width.